tomaszgarbus/rune-ovningsbok/README.md

 Thumbnails are created automatically by [img-resize workflow](https://github.com/tomaszgarbus/rune-ovningsbok/blob/main/.github/workflows/img-resize.yml).

 Thus, a good practice after adding a new exercise, is to wait for the `img-resize` workflow to complete, download the generated artefact (a zip file with images) and extract it to `public/images/thumbnails`.

-## Mobile support.

-Currently, mobile is not supported.
-You can open the app on your phone (in the browser), but the layout was designed for PC.

-Rewriting the app in React Native for Android is in progress.
-See the RuneDroid directory for react-native source code.